seek-oss/braid-design-system/docs/treat to vanilla-extract migration.md

 If you want to reduce the amount of CSS in your app, you can leverage Braid's [`atoms` function](https://seek-oss.github.io/braid-design-system/css/atoms) which gives you low-level access to the same re-usable classes provided by [`Box`](https://seek-oss.github.io/braid-design-system/components/Box).

-If all of values passed to `style` are provided by `atoms`, you can use it as a drop-in replacement.
+If all of the values passed to `style` are provided by `atoms`, you can use it as a drop-in replacement.

 ```diff
 -import { style } from 'sku/treat';